 The good news is that your car attendant seems to know who does and does not have a reservation for a sleeper and keeps an eye out for trespassers.
 Europeans, used to having their compartment locked when they leave it, are usually a little flustered at first.
 But it all works out fine.

 If you can afford a bedroom, go for it.
 With plenty of room for your luggage, two people can travel in comfort in an Amtrak bedroom.
 As you enter the bedroom, there’s a fold-out, full-length sofa (a smidgen wider than a twin bed) that runs just about from the doorway to the window.
 Above it is a drop-down bunk bed.
 Across from the sofa is a petit sink and countertop, with room for your toiletries.
 Facial tissue is provided (in the roomette, too) as well as wash clothes, hand and bath towels and soap.

 Best of all, there’s a private bathroom with a shower.
-It’s not big and the shower is above the toilet, but when you properly close it all up, it works great and you can arrive at your destination refreshed.
+It’s not big and the shower is above the toilet.
+When securely closed, it works great.
+It’s really nice after an overnight train ride to arrive at your destination totally refreshed.

 Opposite the door to the tiny bathroom is a small fold-up chair with storage rack and hooks above it.
 This makes it possible for two people to sit by the window facing each other.
 The door locking system is the same as the roomette.